Rough Collie: Health

-Grooming

-The double-layered coat needs to be brushed frequently and thoroughly to keep it in a show condition.
-Pet dogs need less maintenance but still a significant amount to keep the dog healthy.
-The profuse coat picks up grass seeds and burrs, and many dogs tend to mat to some degree, particularly behind the ears, around the collar (if a collar is left on the dog), and in the pants.
-Spaying and neutering can alter coat texture, making it softer and more prone to matting.
+Ulcerative dermatosis of Shetland sheepdog and rough collie (UDSSC) is a disease that is believed to be a vesicular variant of discoid lupus erythematosus.
+It is an ulcerative dermatosis that affects the thigh, groin, axillae, and ventral abdomen.

 Working life

 Herding

 In the 18th century, the Collie's natural home was in the highlands of Scotland, where it had been used for centuries as a sheepdog.
 The dogs were bred with great care in order to assist their masters in the herding and guarding of their flock.

 Collies are capable of being keen herders while remaining sensible, flexible family companions, whether as working dogs on a ranch or farm or helping out a suburban owner who keeps a few sheep, goats, or ducks as a hobby.
 Participation in herding helps preserve the special heritage of the Collie and opens up new opportunities for owner and dog.
 The qualities that make a good herding dog – trainability, adaptability, loyalty, soundness of body and character, agility, grace – are important in many areas, and contribute so much toward making the dog an outstanding companion as well.

 Throughout the country there are local herding clubs that provide clinics, work days, trials and tests.
-Several organizations provide herding title programs in which Collies regularly participate.
+Several organisations provide herding title programs in which Collies regularly participate.
 A Herding Instinct Test introduces Collies and their handlers to herding at the basic level.
 It is designed to show whether or not a Collie, who may have never had any exposure to livestock, still has the natural instinct to perform the function for which the breed was initially created.
-It is a non-competitive introduction to carefully selected and easily handled livestock under favorably controlled conditions.
+It is a non-competitive introduction to carefully selected and easily handled livestock under favourably controlled conditions.